 Is your make-along doll underdressed and you’re pressed for time?
 With the risk of being captain obvious, here’s a quick photo tutorial for how to make a super cute, easy apron dress for your doll.

 A quick run through of embroidering the face on a cloth doll… I embroider my dolls’ faces after I’ve stuffed the bodies and sewn down the yarn hair.
 I prefer placing the features after everything else is in place.
 I use pins to mark spots for eyes and nose, using a tape measure to center on the face.
 Then I draw the features with a water soluable marker.
-I use 3 strands of embroidery floss to embroider the … More
+I use 3 strands of embroidery floss to embroider the features. … More

 I bought these awesome Zig Clean Color Real Brush Watercolor pens for my Make-Along pattern project and they are super fun.
 They even work well for cheeks!
 They’re a little less blendy then I imagined they’d look when dry but I think they look very cute.
 I’m going to try it again on my next doll and dilute a bit more with a Watercolor Brush.